bitobrian/GuildBlaster_DiscordBot/README.md

-# Guild Blaster, a Discord Bot
+# Guild Blaster 0.3, a Discord Bot
 A .net Discordapp chatbot with Battle.net integration for World of Warcraft(WIP).

 <h2>Thank you</h2>